Gideon-Brenner/Gideon-Brenner/README.md

 - 👋 Hi, I’m @Gideon-Brenner
 - 👀 I'm interested in computer programming, UX-design, chatbots, music composition, playing piano, and literature
-- graduated from The University of Michigan with a Bachelor of Music in May 2024🌱
+- 🌱 I graduated from The University of Michigan with a Bachelor of Music in May 2024
 - 📫 Reach me at brenner.gideon@gmail.com
 - 😄 Pronouns: he/him